LKDWG520/MBGBNet/README.md

 2.[Crack500 Dataset](https://www.kaggle.com/datasets/pauldavid22/crack50020220509t090436z001)

+3.More datasets will be supported in the future.

 ### Overview framework of MBGBNet

 The overall structure adopts the encoder-decoder structure and improves on it, which consists of five parts: feature encoder, the MDFA, the BEFA, the GWEA, and feature decoder.